Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 ### Findings

 **Station-level Trends:**

 - Most individual station-month time series show negative Theil–Sen slopes.
-- Stronger declines are observed at higher elevations and during early-season months (Nov–Feb).
+- Stronger declines are observed at higher elevations and during early winter and early spring months (Nov & Apr).

 **Geographical Patterns:**

 - Southeast Alpine countries (Italy, Slovenia, Austria) display the strongest consistent declines.
 - North/west countries (France, Switzerland, Germany) show more muted or mixed signals.

 **Aggregation Effect:**

 - Aggregated time series tend to overstate declines in core months and understate changes in fringe months, compared to the median station-level trend.
 - This reinforces the need to interpret macro summaries with caution and to distinguish from station-level variability.

 **Data Reliability:**

 - Only stations with ≥ 30 years of winter data were retained (reducing the sample from 2,794 to 795), improving statistical confidence but limiting coverage at some elevations.
 - Further outlier cleaning was explored but had minimal effect on overall conclusions.

 ### Tools
 - Pandas